 After 15 years as a dormitory-style school, the emphasis shifted to training in

 in training youth leaders and establishing clubs in other European nations.
-The organization, now
+The

 Relief work was another aspect of our work.